AdobeDocs/commerce-cloud-service.en/help/cloud-guide/overview.md

 >microservices list or drawing goes here

-Use the [Commerce Getting Started guide](../getting-started/overview.md) to set up your new Cloud program and begin managing your Commerce application in a cloud-native environment.
+Use the [Commerce Get Started guide](../get-started/overview.md) to set up your new Cloud program and begin managing your Commerce application in a cloud-native environment.

 ## Commerce guides